mischah/michael-kuehnel.de/01-presentations.md

 ## JavaScript Tooling

-Talk about a possible JavaScript toolchain including Grunt, Bower, Yeoman.
+Talk about a JavaScript toolchain including Grunt, Bower, Yeoman.
 From minifying and concatenating, over linting, documentation, code complexity measuring, dependency management, unit testing to easy scaffolding.

 The demo project is available at [GitHub](https://github.com/mischah/js-tooling-demo).
 Check the different Git Tags according to the levels within the presentation.

-[Slides](javascript-tooling-with-grunt-bower-yeoman) from an internal Tec-Talk at [Micromata](http://www.micromata.de) (December 2014).
+[Slides](javascript-tooling-with-grunt-bower-yeoman) and [screen-recording](https://www.youtube.com/watch?v=l71VxjQo4RU) from an internal Tec-Talk at [Micromata](http://www.micromata.de) (December 2014).

 ---